VinAIResearch/PhoGPT/README.md

 ## Fine-tuning the model <a name="finetuning"></a>

-See [llm-foundry docs](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#llmfinetuning) for more details.
-To fully fine-tune PhoGPT on a single GPU A100 with 40GB memory, users can find an example of model finetuning YAML configuration at [`fine-tuning-phogpt.yaml`](https://github.com/VinAIResearch/PhoGPT/blob/main/fine-tuning-phogpt.yaml).
+See [llm-foundry docs](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#llmfinetuning) for details.
+To fully fine-tune PhoGPT, users can find an example of model finetuning YAML configuration at [`fine-tuning-phogpt.yaml`](https://github.com/VinAIResearch/PhoGPT/blob/main/fine-tuning-phogpt.yaml).
+Users can also find the `sample_instruction_following_dataset` folder as an example of an instruction-following dataset.

+- To install `llm-foundry`, see Section "Installation" in [https://github.com/mosaicml/llm-foundry](https://github.com/mosaicml/llm-foundry).
+- Run: `cd llm-foundry/scripts/train/` and then `composer --world_size <number_of_GPUs> train.py <path_to_yaml_configuration_file>` (e.g. `composer --world_size 1 train.py fine-tuning-phogpt.yaml`).

 ## Limitations <a name="limitations"></a>